PyMoDAQ/pymodaq_femto/docs/src/usage/Installation.rst

 Creating shortcuts on **Windows**
 ---------------------------------

-Python packages can easily be started from the command line (see :ref:`section_how_to_start`).
+Python packages can easily be started from the command line (see :ref:`run_module`).
 However, Windows users will probably prefer using shortcuts on the desktop.
 Here is how to do it (Thanks to Christophe Halgand for the procedure):

 * First create a shortcut (see :numref:`shortcut_create`) on your desktop (pointing to any file or program, it doesn't matter)